Here’s 4 Most Critical Questions to Consider when Collecting Customer Data

 - Education status: High school, a university graduate, postgraduate

 - Specific occupation: marketing, retail, IT, engineering, hospitality etc.

 4. Why do you need to gather data?

-A highly important question to consider; why are you gathering this data?
+Another very important question to consider; why are you gathering this data?

 Above all, the data should paint a clear, defined picture of your customers.
 This information will be invaluable for the business as a whole moving forward, from marketing to product development.

 Gathering customer data is a challenge.
-Not only do you need to know what data to collect, and how, but you also need to protect and safeguard every piece of data.
+Not only do you need to know what data to collect, and how, but you also need to protect and safeguard every piece of information.
 Only by doing so can you ensure customers continue to trust your business with their data.